StatisKit/StatisKit/doc/user/install_it.rst

 Prerequisites
 =============

-..
-The **StatisKit** software suite is composed of multiple software.
-..
-These software are designed to be used for statistical analyses.

 In order to ease the installation of this software suite on multiple operating systems, the **Conda** package and environment management system is used.
 To install **Conda** on: